ThuyKat/JavaScript/README.md

     console.log(add(2, 3)); // 5
 });
 ```
-6. Modules are executed only once so it maintain the state of variables
+6. Modules are executed only once
+--> this allows changes made in 1st script that imports module visble in 2nd script that also imports module
+--> this not only allows us to maintain state of the varible consitently across all scripts, but also allow us to configure modules
 ```js
 // counter.js
 let count = 0;